Cassiopeia to Andromeda galaxy | EarthSky.org

 Tonight … find the Andromeda galaxy, the next-nearest spiral galaxy to our Milky Way.
-Be sure to look at early evening, before the moon rises into your sky.
-But keep in mind that each following evening the moon will rise later, giving you more moon-free time for observation the Andromeda galaxy.
+Be sure to look this evening, starting at nightfall.

 David Smith of Michigan wrote: